cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 if none of the variables written to are actually read anywhere in the code.

 This optimization support `basic` and `aggressive` levels of optimization.
-On the `aggressive` level, the optimization removes all unused assignment, even assignments to main variables.
+On the `aggressive` level, the optimization removes all unused assignment, even assignments to a global or a main variable.

 Dead code eliminator also inspects your code and prints out suspicious variables:
 * _Unused variables_: those are the variables that were, or could be, eliminated.
 On `basic` level, some unused variables might not be reported.
 * _Uninitialized variables_: those are variables that are read by the program, but never written to.
-  (Mindcode doesn't - yet - detects situations where variable is read before it is first written to.)
+  (The Data Flow optimization performs a more thorough analysis which is able to detect variables that might be read by the program before they were first written to.
+A single variable might be therefore reported as uninitialized twice.)

 Both cases deserve closer inspection, as they might be a result of a typo in a variable name.